armbian/sunxi-DT-overlays/examples/README.md

 #### i2c-pca857x.dts
 - overlay for a PCA8574 GPIO/interrupt controller connected to the I2C bus
 - bindings documentation: [gpio-pcf857x.txt](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/Documentation/devicetree/bindings/gpio/gpio-pcf857x.txt)
-- requires activating the I2C bus the device is connected to by a kernel provided overlay (i.e. `overlays=i2c0`)
+- may require activating the I2C bus by a kernel provided overlay (i.e. `overlays=i2c0`) to set pin muxing
 - may require changing the `compatible` property value
 - may require changing the `reg` property value to the actual address of the chip
 - may require changing the interrupt GPIO specifier